Stay informed with the latest news and updates delivered to your inbox.

 Stage 3 – Escalation to Senior Management

-If you are still dissatisfied after Stage 2, you may escalate your complaint in writing to LUNA’s Senior Management Team via the property team.
+If you are still dissatisfied after Stage 2, you may escalate your complaint in writing to Luna’s Senior Management Team via the property team.
+Your complaint will be reviewed by a senior team member who has not previously been involved.
+We will acknowledge your escalation within 2 working days.

 A full written response will normally be provided within 10 working days of acknowledgement.
 Where the matter is more complex, this may take up to 20 working days, and we will keep you updated throughout.